 - a.
-The Hospital Manager will, at least one months prior to the expiration of any term of Accreditation of each Medical Practitioner (other than a probationary period), provide to that Medical Practitioner an application form to be used in applying for Re-Accreditation. - b.
-Any Medical Practitioner wishing to be Re-Accredited must send the completed application form to the Hospital Manager at least two months prior to the expiration date of the Medical Practitioner's current term of Accreditation.
+The Credentialing Officer will, at least one month prior to the expiration of any term of Accreditation of each Medical Practitioner (other than a probationary period), provide to that Medical Practitioner an application form to be used in applying for Re-Accreditation. - b.
+Any Medical Practitioner wishing to be Re-Accredited must send the completed application form to the Credentialing Officer at least one month prior to the expiration date of the Medical Practitioner's current term of Accreditation. - c.
+The Credentialing Officer and Medical Advisory Committee will deal with applications for Re-Accreditation in the same manner in which they are required to deal with applications for Initial Accreditation as Medical Practitioners.

-- c.
-The Hospital Manager and Medical Advisory Committee will deal with applications for Re-Accreditation in the same manner in which they are required to deal with applications for Initial Accreditation as Medical Practitioners. - d.
+d.
 The rights of appeal conferred upon Medical Practitioners who apply for Re-Accreditation as Medical Practitioners are set out in these By-Laws.